How to Edit an SRT File

 6. Click Burn into video to render a new version with burned-in subtitles

 This editor is part of the generation-to-export workflow.
-It is designed for reviewing and refining subtitles that came out of the AI step, not for editing an independent SRT file from scratch.
+It is designed for reviewing and refining subtitles that came out of the AI step.

 SRT Formatting Rules to Keep in Mind

-Whichever editor you use, a few formatting rules matter for playback compatibility:
+Whichever method you use, a few formatting rules matter for playback compatibility:

 • No overlapping timecodes: the end time of one block must not exceed the start time of the next